 About Company Incorporation

-In India, incorporation of a company is governed by the Companies Act 1956 and the Companies Act 2013 to the extent applicable.
+In India, incorporation of a company is governed by the Companies Act 2013 and under any previous company law to the extent applicable.
 It is the most important piece of legislation that empowers the Central Government to regulate the formation, financing, functioning and winding up of companies.
-It applies to whole of India and to all types of companies, whether registered under this Act or an earlier Act.
-But it does not apply to universities, co-operative societies, unincorporated trading, scientific and other societies.
+It applies to the whole of India and to all types of companies, whether registered under this Act or an earlier Act.
+But it does not apply to universities, co-operative societies, unincorporated trading, scientific and other trusts &societies.